alexandrebobkov/alexandrebobkov/README.md

-## AT COMPETETIVE EDGE OF ACCOUNTING & IT
+## AT COMPETITIVE EDGE OF ACCOUNTING & IT

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/alexandrebobkov/">